mattellis91/mockdb/README.md

 # Mockdb
-Create and manage local mock document orientated databases using mongodb like filters.
+Create and manage mock document orientated databases using mongodb like filters.

 ## Install
 ```javascript